For tax nerds

 The SALT torpedo: why $500K–$600K earners get a bonus tax break from box spreads

-TL;DR: Under the One Big Beautiful Budget Act (2025), the SALT deduction cap is $40,000 but phases out at 30 cents per dollar of income between $500,000 and $600,000.
-This creates an invisible surcharge — the effective marginal tax rate in that income band is roughly 8-9% higher than the nominal rate, due to lost deductions.
-A box spread capital loss can reduce income into or through this band, reversing the phase-out and cutting the effective borrowing rate to as low as 2.14% after tax.
+TL;DR: Under the One Big Beautiful Budget Act (2025), the SALT deduction cap is $40,000 but phases back down to $10,000 at 30 cents per dollar of income between $500,000 and $600,000.
+This creates an invisible surcharge — the effective marginal tax rate in that income band is roughly 8–9% higher than the nominal rate, due to lost deductions.
+A box spread capital loss can reduce income into or through this band, reversing the phase-out and cutting the effective borrowing rate to as low as 1.80% after tax (California resident, short-term capital gains, 20% LTCG bracket).
 This is the most powerful tax-efficiency argument for the strategy, and it only applies to a specific income band.

 The 2-minute version